 Our social media presence continued to evolve

-We hosted PALs 2-3 times a month (helping to increase the number of animals spayed/neutered in Jefferson county)
+We hosted CLAWS & PAWS spay/neuter clinics 2-3 times a month (helping to increase the number of animals spayed/neutered in Jefferson county and surrounding areas).

-We assisted financially those in need to spay/neuter their pets
+We assisted financially for those in need to spay/neuter their pets

-We continued to have adoption ads in the Standard Banner and Jefferson County Post
+We continued to have adoption ads in the Standard Banner newspaper

 We provided speakers whenever we could to further educate the public about our services